ainokyto/sei-project-04/README.md

 ![WINO ERD](./readme_assets/relationships.png)

-After I was happy with my ERD, I started fleshing out the frontend by creating wireframes of the main UI I wanted my app to have.
+After I was happy with my ERD, I started fleshing out the front-end by creating wireframes of the main UI I wanted my app to have.
 Here are some examples, from <b>index</b>, <b>show</b> and <b>review</b>:

+#### Index
 ![WINO ERD](./readme_assets/index.png)
+#### Show
 ![WINO ERD](./readme_assets/show.png)
+#### Review
 ![WINO ERD](./readme_assets/review.png)

 I started the development process by building my models, views and serialisers in Django REST Framwork.
-I spent a good three days building this as I wanted to ascertain that everything works as it should.
+I spent a good three days building these as I wanted to ascertain that everything was working as I expected.
 I used Insomnia REST Client to test my backend requests, and TablePlus to visualise my SQL databases.

-By the start of day four, I was happy with the backend to the point where I was ready to move on to my frontend.
+By the start of day four, I was happy with the backend to the point where I was ready to move on to my front-end.
 I quickly bootstrapped together the main components: Home, Register, Login, Index, View.
 By this stage unfortunately, I became aware of rather a major flaw in my planning: I had taken on more than I could manage within the timeframe given.
-I had severely underestimated the time it would require to build the frontend for 6 models, and when the amount of my React components was skirting on 20, I had no choice but to choose my battles.
+I had severely underestimated the time it would require to build the front-end for 6 models, and when the amount of my React components was skirting on 20, I had no choice but to choose my battles.
 I then decided to invest the time I had left to tying up loose ends, rather than trying to build new UI's for the functionality I had built in the backend.

 ### Styling